 - Fees.
 Beyond interest, lenders may also charge origination fees, prepayment penalties and closing fees.
-These charges can quickly add up if you’re not careful.
+Is there a fee for making extra payments?
+Can you pay the loan off early without being penalized?
+Charges like these can add up quickly if you’re not careful.

 - Loan term.
-Most car loans have a repayment period of one to seven years.
-Longer terms can cost more overall but have lower monthly payments, which can be helpful when you’re on a fixed income.
+Most car loans have a repayment period of 2 to 7 years.
+As previously mentioned, longer terms can cost more overall but have lower monthly payments, which can be helpful when you’re on a fixed income.

 - Required add-ons.
-Some lenders may require you to purchase full-coverage auto insurance or GAP insurance to protect you in case your car is totaled or stolen.
-This can add up to thousands of dollars in extra costs each year, so be cautious before accepting a loan that requires this.
+Many lenders may require you to purchase full-coverage auto insurance that goes beyond your province’s minimum required insurance in order to protect you in case your car is totaled or stolen.
+This can add up to thousands of dollars in extra costs each year depending on where you live, so make sure you factor that into your budget before accepting a loan with this requirement.

 How do I apply?

-Applying for a car loan as a retiree is exactly the same as applying before retirement.
+Applying for a car loan for retired people is exactly the same as applying before retirement.
 Many lenders offer online applications, though some banks and credit unions may require you to apply in person at a local branch.
 To apply online, follow these general steps:

 - Compare your options using the table above.